carolyn2004/devops-assignment/README.md

 4) commit and push the changes to github
 5) go to newly created branch in github and create a pull request.
 6) get your friend to comment and approve merge request

+Convention for commit messages:

+Types of commit:
+Type
+Must be one of the following:

+build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+ci: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+docs: Documentation only changes
+feat: A new feature
+fix: A bug fix
+perf: A code change that improves performance
+refactor: A code change that neither fixes a bug nor adds a feature
+style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+test: Adding missing tests or correcting existing tests